ignc-research/IR-multi-sim/docs/configurations.md

 You can create as many object of a type as needed.
 To do so, start a new object definition under the specific object type with a new hyphen.

 #### Robots
-To define robots, urdf path is the only required argument.
+To define robots, the urdf path is the only required argument.
 All other parameters are optional.
 ```yaml
   robots:
     - name:                 # str: name of the robot